BruceOfTheBow/ComfyArmorAndQuickSlots/README.md

 ### Quick Slots

-  * Quick slots are hardcoded and bound to Z, V, and B.
+  * Quick slots are configurable via the F1 configuration manager but default to Z, V, and B for item use
   * GUI will display items in quickslots next to forsaken power.
+Configurable via configuration manager with F1

+### On Death

+  * Items in armor slots and quick slots will be placed on a second, smaller grave that spawns on top of the regular player tombstone while the regular inventory will be in the usual 8x4 player grave.
+This is to avoid issues with unmodded players opening graves and thus deleting items.

 ### Configuration